 - Family culture.
 Every family has a different flavor in terms of what matters to them.
 Ask yourself: What kind of family culture do I want to create?
 Do I value eating meals together, going to kids’ activities, or spending quality time with my spouse?
 What decisions would be aligned with that culture?

 - Individual preferences.
 To some children, having you show up at certain events may be a big deal whereas to others, it’s not.
 Ask them when it’s most important to them that you show up.
-The same is true with your

 The kick in the pants you need.
 Sign-up for a better start to your work day.